Skip advert

 VW is ready to use new battery technology to drive down the cost of its new, affordable electric cars

-VW’s baby BEVs are switching to lithium iron phosphate (LFP) batteries, which use raw materials that are typically cheaper than the Nickel Manganese Cobalt (NMC) cathode design powering the current ID range.
+VW’s baby BEVs are introducing lithium iron phosphate (LFP) batteries, which use raw materials that are typically cheaper than the Nickel Manganese Cobalt (NMC) cathode design powering the current ID range.
 LFP isn’t as energy dense as NMC but Volkswagen will overcome that by cramming more cells into its cars using a new ‘cell-to-pack’ system.
+And the existing MEB platform – which underpins all electric Vee-dubs – will be revamped into an 'MEB Plus' version accommodating the new battery pack for early 2026.

 Cell-to-pack battery design

-“The usable space is much better, we can pack in more energy density and it’s lighter,” says VW engineer Malte Schulz.
+“The usable space is much better, we can pack in more energy density and it’s lighter,” VW engineer Malte Schulz told Auto Express in VW's Wolfsburg HQ.
 As a result, VW can get sufficient battery cells into the ID.1’s short wheelbase, while trimming some weight given that the Up! replacement has only a 94bhp motor.

 The new cell-to-pack design is scalable to boost cost competitiveness: the same layout can also accommodate higher performance NMC cells for Porsche and Audi models.
-In the initial stages they won’t be a ‘cell-to-body’ design – where the battery pack forms a structural part of the car, as in BYD’s Seal – though Volkswagen says this will come in the next stage.
+For MEB Plus they won’t be a ‘cell-to-body’ design – where the battery pack forms a structural part of the car, as in BYD’s Seal – though Volkswagen says this will come in a later stage.

 Batteries made in Europe